 Our commercialization efforts for the APU product are focused on markets where the APU shows factors of improvement against CPU or GPU-only systems.
-The APU differentiates itself most for similarity search, multi-modal search, real-time very large database search, and several scientific high-performance computing workloads processing sensor data.
-The APU's improved performance over GPU or GPU systems provides a paradigm-shifting ability to process data in real-time.
-As a result, we see demand for the APU in artificial intelligence applications, including approximate nearest neighbor searches, natural language processing, cryptography, and synthetic aperture radar as well as other fields where the APU's smaller footprint, superior speed, and low system power consumption is needed.
-GSI is currently in development and field testing with potential customers in the computer vision, synthetic aperture radar, drug discovery and cybersecurity market segments and is rolling out a SaaS solution for Elasticsearch and OpenSearch.
-Our expectations of demand for the APU have been supported by comparisons of the power usage for processing a large area SAR image for one second at high resolution.
+The APU differentiates itself most for similarity search, multi-modal vector search, real-time very large database search, and several scientific high-performance computing workloads processing sensor data.
+The APU's improved performance over CPU or GPU systems provides a paradigm-shifting ability to process data in real-time.
+As a result, we see demand for the APU in artificial intelligence applications, including approximate nearest neighbor searches, natural language processing, cryptography, and synthetic aperture radar as well as other fields whose processing in the datacenter can benefit from the APU's smaller footprint, superior productivity, and low system power consumption.
+GSI is currently in development and field testing with potential customers in the computer vision, synthetic aperture radar, and cybersecurity market segments.
+We have a solution to accelerate multimodal vector search as an on-prem or SaaS solution for OpenSearch and Fast Vector Search ("FVS").
+Our expectations of demand for the APU have been supported by comparisons of the power usage for processing large area SAR image in real-time at high resolution.
 In one comparison, the APU used on average 93% less power than CPU or GPU systems.

-Similarity search uses a technique called distance metric learning, in which learning algorithms measure how similar or related objects are.
-The APU is well suited for very fast similarity search because its design enables distance metric learning at fast computation speeds with high degrees of accuracy.
+Similarity search uses a technique called distance metric learning, in which learning algorithms measure how similar related objects are.
+The APU is well suited for very fast similarity search because its design determines distance metric at fast computation speeds with high degrees of accuracy.
 Our APU is further differentiated from other solutions in the market by its scalability for very large datasets.
-The use of visual search, a subset of similarity search that uses very large datasets, is forecasted to grow rapidly as AI is adopted by the online retail industry.
 The APU has demonstrated its ability to increase the rate of computation for visual search by orders of magnitude with greater accuracy and reduced power consumption.
 The APU also adds multi-modal search capability to this computational performance.
-For instance, the ability to search on a picture of a product on an ecommerce website, with pricing and specific filters, does not impede the performance of the in-memory search.
+For instance, the ability to search on a picture of a product on an ecommerce website, with pricing and specific filters, does not impede the performance of the in-memory search versus a traditional text only search.
 This kind of performance has the potential to transform online retailers' capabilities to run search queries and improve customers' online shopping experience.

 The APU's higher speeds and increased accuracy in similarity search has been shown to speed drug discovery, which can potentially lower drug discovery costs, an important consideration for research organizations dependent on funding.
 The APU is well suited for enhancing drug discovery work because it can perform similarity searches using very descriptive molecular representations in a virtual environment.
-The APU's ability to process word lengths of 2000-8000 bits can significantly reduce the cost of developing drugs by allowing virtual screening and requires less use of physical laboratories.
+The APU's ability to process word lengths of 2000-8000 bits can significantly reduce the cost of developing drugs by allowing virtual screening and more effective use of physical laboratory resources.
 Use of AI products like the APU could reduce costs, increase drug efficacy and safety, and increase speed to market thereby potentially saving billions of dollars.
 For these reasons, the APU is drawing interest from prospective customers in the pharmaceutical and genomics industries.